-5 Incredible Techniques To Develop An Innovation Culture
+5 Practical Tips To Develop An Innovation Culture

 According to the Government of New Zealand, innovation can be defined as:

-The creation, development, and implementation of a new product, process or service, with the aim of improving efficiency, effectiveness, or competitive advantage.
+The creation, development, and implementation of a new product, process, or service improve efficiency, effectiveness, or competitive advantage.

-Everything comes at a cost, including creativity.
+Everything comes at a cost, including innovation and creativity.
 Unlike other business operations, the innovation process is not mapped out.
 That in itself leaves a lot of room for error.

 While each company promotes innovation projects, the following basics get overlooked:

 - Resistance to Change: Overcoming the inertia of established practices and inspiring employees to embrace a new way of thinking can be a significant hurdle.